 Neuroscience has firmly established that young people are hard-wired for risk-taking in their early teens, making potential reckless behavior troubling but not surprising.
 Research confirms that early alcohol consumption may increase the risk for alcohol dependence later in life.
-Responsibility.org supports screening and brief interventions for underage drinkers at the time of an underage alcohol policy violation resulting in arrest or an alcohol-related injury.
+Responsibility.org supports the use of mental health screening and assessment and brief interventions for underage drinkers at the time of an underage alcohol policy violation resulting in arrest or an alcohol-related injury.
 The screenings and brief interventions should identify potential alcohol use disorders, effective treatment (when indicated), and brief interventions for their parents.